 Located deep in the dense forest of the Gandhi Sagar Sanctuary in the geologically significant tehsil of Bhanpura in West Malwa on the border of Madhya Pradesh and Rajasthan is the important monument and temple site of the fort of Hinglajgarh.
 This fort has a rich and glorious ancient history that is marred by the tragic events that occurred during the Mughal invasion.

-As Hinglaj Mata of Hinglajgarh is considered to be the kuladevi of the Maurya dynasty, it is thought that this temple has been established during the reign of the Mauryas for an important Shakti Peetha of Hinglaj Mata is located in the province of Balochistan in Pakistan that was previously a part of Akhanda Bharat.
+As Hinglaj Mata of Hinglajgarh is considered to be the kuladevi of the Maurya dynasty, it is thought that this temple has been established during the reign of the Mauryas, for an important Shakti Peetha of Hinglaj Mata is located in the province of Balochistan in Pakistan that was previously a part of Akhanda Bharat.

-The discovery of ancient images of the Goddess in her myriad forms and the innumerable idols of Gauri found here has added strength to the argument that the temple of Hinglaj Mata is indeed a Shakti Peetha.
+The discovery of ancient images of the Goddess in her myriad forms and the innumerable idols of Gauri found here has added weight to the argument that the temple of Hinglaj Mata is indeed a Shakti Peetha.
 The number, kind and time period of Gauri idols found here have not been discovered in any other place till date.
 Besides Gauri idols, the idols of Sapta Matrikas have also been found.

 It would appear that from the time tantrism has been inculcated as an intrinsic part of the worship of Divine Mother, sculptors and artisans of Hinglajgarh have been creating exquisite masterpieces of Divine Mother as a Yogini.
 The sculptures of Divine Mother as Katyayani, Vinayaki, Aparajitha, Bhuvaneshwari and Bagalamukhi and others have been found here.
 It is evident from the discovery of hundreds of sculptures and idols of unparalleled craftsmanship that Hinglajgarh at one time occupied a seat of prominence in arts and sculpture.